hideya/mcp-langchain-tools/README.md

 by gathering all available MCP server tools, and by wrapping them into [LangChain Tools](https://js.langchain.com/docs/how_to/tool_calling/).
-It also returns `cleanup` callback function which is used to close all connections to the MCP servers when finished.
+It also returns `cleanup` callback function to be invoked to close all MCP server sessions when finished.

 The returned tools can be used with LangChain, e.g.: